johannschopplich/pdfjs-serverless/README.md

 A redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless environments, like Deno Deploy and Cloudflare Workers with zero dependencies.
 All named exports of the `PDF.js` library are available at roughly 1.4 MB (minified).

+## PDF.js Compatibility

+> [!NOTE]
+> This package is currently using PDF.js v4.0.189.

+If you run into issues with the current version, please open an [issue](https://github.com/johannschopplich/pdfjs-serverless/issues/new/choose) or even better, open a [pull request](https://github.com/johannschopplich/pdfjs-serverless/compare).

 ## Installation

 Run the following command to add `pdfjs-serverless` to your project.